 - Bookmark Switcher.ie and Bonkers.ie to use when you're ready to sign up for utilities, loans, services etc. They'll help you compare options and potentially save you a lot of money.

-- Consider keeping some money in an account in your home country for occasional internet purchases etc. I've found this useful when I have needed to send a birthday present, or flowers to someone in the US.
+- Consider keeping some money in an account in your home country for occasional internet purchases etc, or to pay off those lingering bills you've forgotten to button up.
+I've found this useful when I have needed to send a birthday present, or flowers to someone in the US.
 Also, I keep a PayPal account active, with some US dollars in it, to help pay for some US based purchases.

 - I will point you to my article on international shipping for some tips and pitfalls when choosing a relocation company.
 You should also download my International Moving Checklist which you'll find on this page.